 Always presume building materials may contain asbestos.
 The U.S. has not banned asbestos entirely in all its forms, so employers must take caution when buildings, especially those built before 1980, are renovated or torn down.
 A commercial building or residence may still contain asbestos.
 Remember, when the asbestos-containing materials themselves are disturbed, fibers may be released into the air.
 The fibers are so small that workers cannot see it with the naked eye.
 The fact you can inhale these fibers without knowing it makes asbestos an even more dangerous hazard.

-Here’s some interesting information obtained from Sokolove Law and highlights why asbestos in the U.S. is considered the Silent Killer:
+Here’s some interesting information and highlights why asbestos in the U.S. is considered the Silent Killer:

 Exposure to asbestos increases your risk of developing lung disease as fibers become embedded and accumulate in lung tissue over time.
 There is no known safe level of exposure to asbestos, so contact with any amount of asbestos should be avoided.
 Disease symptoms may take several years to develop following exposure.